 The term resource refers to any quality or substance that is valued by humans because it has the ability to meet a need or desire.
 The resources that the Energy sector is usually concerned about are natural resources.
-While this encyclopedia focuses mostly on flow resources and fuel resources, natural resources include other raw materials that come from nature like copper or aluminum in the form of ores.
+While this encyclopedia focuses mostly on [[[primary energy flow]] resources and primary fuel resources, natural resources include other raw materials that come from nature like copper or aluminum in the form of ores.

 From an energy perspective, primary fuels such as coal, oil, natural gas, and uranium are natural resources.
 Moreover, flows in nature like wind, and hydro are also natural resources.
 Unlike flows, primary fuels are in deposits within the Earth that must be discovered and extracted.
 Many deposits of these natural resources have been discovered, but many deposits have yet to be discovered.
 The term occurrence is used to describe all the natural resources that exist on earth—undiscovered and discovered.
 The oil and gas industry refers to this as "total petroleum in place".
 That industry also uses the term "resource base" usually means the deposits that are assumed to someday be part of the reserves.